ibm-cloud-docs/account/eu_hipaa_supported.md

 2. For the HIPAA Supported option, click **On**.
 3. Read the information about enabling this setting.

-  You can't disable it after you enable it.
+  You can't disable the setting after you enable it.
   {: important}

 4. Select **Accept**, and click **Submit**.

-  After you enable the HIPAA Supported setting, you can use the `HIPAA Enabled` tag to search the catalog for offerings that are HIPAA enabled.
-Also, {{site.data.keyword.Bluemix_notm}} warns you if you select to create an offering that isn't HIPAA enabled.
+  After you enable the HIPAA Supported setting, you can use the HIPAA Enabled tag to search the catalog for offerings that are HIPAA enabled.
   {: tip}